 It's also helpful to put a summarizing adjective in front of your characters to give a sense of their personalities.
-For example, the logline of Star Trek might be:
+This, actually, may even be more effective than using a character's name.

 A headstrong orphan and his Vulcan nemesis must save the Federation (and themselves) from a revenge-seeking Romulan from the future.

 (Check out loglines on IMDB for other examples.)

 2. Write a Treatment: Your First Sketch

 Also primarily a marketing document, a treatment gives executives an idea of whether the story is worth their money.
 However, like the logline, it serves as a helpful tool for the writer, a kind of first sketch of the story.

 For most of the history of art, paint was prohibitively expensive, and so before Monet or Picasso would attempt a full-scale painting, they would do a “study,” a sketch of their subject (artists do this today, too, of course).

 If a sketch wasn't coming together, they might save their paint and not make the painting, or else revise the study until it looked worthwhile.